96boards/documentation/consumer/guides/open_embedded.md

  * you will be prompted to choose the target MACHINE, pick `hikey`
  * you will be prompted to choose the distro, for now, it is recommended to use `rpb`

+### Hikey960

+ * you will be prompted to choose the target MACHINE, pick `hikey960`
+ * you will be prompted to choose the distro, for now, it is recommended to use `rpb`

 The script `setup-environment` will create sane default configuration files in <build folder>/conf, you can inspect them and modify them if needed.
 Note that conf/local.conf and conf/bblayers.conf are symlink , and under source control.
 So it is generally better not to modify them, and use conf/site.conf and conf/auto.conf instead.